hanif156/Projects/README.md

 # Projects

-A repository for the collections of Programming Projects specifically for Embedded System and Back-End Development
+A repository for the collections of Programming Projects specifically for Embedded System.